MarioMatschgi/MenuColorPalettes/README.md

 <hr>

 ## Download & Installation
+Below is a guide for installation and download links for every version.
+I hope that you enjoy my work, if you want to report a bug just [contact me][contact].
 ### Installation
 Download the .dmg file.
 Double-click (or right-click and choose "open").
 Drag and drop the .app to the Applications folder.

 ### Download
-> For the download visit  [www.programario.at/projects/mac-apps/menu-color-palette.php](https://www.programario.at/projects/mac-apps/menu-color-palette.php#download-download)
+> For the download visit  [www.programario.at/projects/mac-apps/menu-color-palette.php][download]

 <hr>